 During the 'Watchtower' campaign on Guadalcanal, the Allies established a major forward base at Espíritu Santo and a second base at Efate.

 Espíritu Santo is the largest island of the New Hebrides group, extending 75 miles (120 km) along its north/south west coast and 45 miles (70 km) from east to west for a total land area of 1,527 sq miles (3955.5 km˛).
 In 1941 the island possessed a good but almost wholly undeveloped harbour at Luganville on the south-eastern part of the coast in a bay sheltered by Aore, Tutuba and Mallo islands.
 The western half of the island is mountainous with a maximum elevation of 6,165 ft (1879 m) at Mt Tabwemasana, and the eastern half is somewhat less rugged but with a number of limestone ridges, former reefs exposed by tectonic uplift.
-The climate is very damp, with an average annual rainfall of 90 in (230 cm), and the entire island was covered with jungle except where the land had been cleared for cultivation.
+The climate is very damp, with an average annual rainfall of 90 in (2285 mm), and the entire island was covered with jungle except in areas cleared for cultivation.

 Given its strategic location, mid-way between New Caledonia and the Solomon islands group, Espíritu Santo became a major Allied base during the Guadalcanal campaign.
 An advance force from Efate arrived on 28 May 1942, and the US 3rd Naval Construction Battalion began to arrive on 12 August 1942.
 The initial airfield site, at Turtle Bay some 12 miles (19.25 km) to the north of Luganville, proved problematic, though Turtle Bay eventually boasted 6,000-ft (1830-m) and 4,500-ft (1370-m) runways, and by November 1942 there was a 6,000-ft (1,830-m) some 2 miles (3.2 km) to the west of Luganville and a 7,000-ft (2135-m) runway some 4 miles (6.4 km) to the east of Luganville.
 Early in 1943 a fifth runway, 6,800-ft (2070-m) long, was built outside Luganville.